 The draw is on Sunday, 22 December 2019.
 So if you hurry – really hurry – and grab a few decimos (tickets) bearing that number, you can still be a millionaire!

 But how come the jackpot number is known already when the draw is still days away?
 Simple: Seer Elsa Altagracia had an “intuition”.
 She said: “Mis intuiciones están con el número 86.098.”
 Meaning, “My intuitions are with the number 86098.”

 You buying that?
 Well, some are!
 You see this pythoness, who is from the Dominican Republic but lives in Xinzo de Limia, a town in the northwestern Spanish province of Ourense, went and bought two decimos of a ticket that ultimately won the second prize of the Lotería de Navidad in 2017.
 Who tipped her off about the right lottery number?
 “The difunto (the dead),” she asserted.

-The news of the paranormal caper spread beyond Ourense when La Region ran the story.
+The news of the paranormal caper spread beyond Ourense when the local newspaper La Region ran the story.